apache/doris-website/docs/table-design/schema-change.md

 - Note that apart from the new column type, other attributes such as the aggregation method, nullable property, and default value should be completed based on the original information.

-- It is not supported to modify column names, aggregation types, nullable properties, default values, or column comments.
+- It is not supported to modify aggregation types, nullable properties, or default values.

 ## FAQs